Run Cloud Dataprep jobs to BigQuery

 You've successfully explored your ecommerce dataset and created a data transformation pipeline with Cloud Dataprep.

-This self-paced lab is part of the Qwiklabs Data Engineering Quest.
-A Quest is a series of related labs that form a learning path.
-Completing this Quest earns you the badge above, to recognize your achievement.
-You can make your badge (or badges) public and link to them in your online resume or social media account.
-Enroll in this Quest and get immediate completion credit if you've taken this lab.
-See other available Qwiklabs Quests.
+This self-paced lab is part of the Data Engineering quest.
+A quest is a series of related labs that form a learning path.
+Completing this quest earns you a badge to recognize your achievement.
+You can make your badge or badges public and link to them in your online resume or social media account.
+Enroll in this quest and get immediate completion credit.
+Refer to the Google Cloud Skills Boost catalog for all available quests.

-Continue your Quest with Building an IoT Analytics Pipeline on Google Cloud, or check out these suggestions:
+Continue your quest with ETL Processing on Google Cloud Using Dataflow and BigQuery, or check out these suggestion:

 Do you already have a Google Analytics account and want to query your own datasets in BigQuery?
 Follow this export guide.